WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 There is a fine distinction to be made in making 'avoidance' recommendations and constructing a completely new IDL.

-#### WebIDL Strings
+#### WebIDL Strings and Numbers

-Certain aspects of WebIDLs design seem to be somewhat overelaborated.
+Certain aspects of WebIDLs design seem to be somewhat elaborated.
 For example, there are two variants of floating point numbers: float and unrestricted floats.
 (With corresponding equivalents for double precision floating point numbers.)
 The difference between a `float` and an `unrestricted